 You can also use DMARC to monitor the abuse of your domain name by sending daily reports about any unauthorized emails sent with your domain in their From field.
 This is important because it helps you identify which messages are being sent without authorization and who might be sending them—which could be useful if there are any legal issues down the road

-If you are still unsure about whether you should be using DMARC, let’s count down a few benefits that it provides to better understand why is DMARC important:
+If you are still unsure about whether you should be using DMARC, let’s count down a few benefits that it provides to better understand why DMARC is important in the current digital landscape:

-- DMARC is about email security and deliverability.
-It provides robust authentication reporting, minimizes phishing, and reduces false positives.
+- DMARC provides robust authentication, minimizes phishing, and reduces false positives.

-- Receive comprehensive reports of how messages are authenticated
+- Receives comprehensive reports of how messages are authenticated

-- The DMARC protocol helps identify spammers and prevents bogus messages from reaching inboxes
+- Identifies spammers and prevents bogus messages from reaching inboxes

-- DMARC helps reduce the chances of your emails being marked or flagged as spam
+- Reduces the chances of your emails being marked or flagged as spam

 - Gives you better visibility and authority over your domains and email channels